 Sudden onset of fever, pain in the joints and muscles, headache, nausea, fatigue, and rash.
 The joint pain can be debilitating.

 Symptoms usually occur between 4 and 8 days after being bitten but can occur between 2 and 12 days, therefore you may start to feel ill when you are back home after your trip.

 Serious cases are not common and most people make a full recovery.
-But the pain in the joints can last for months or even years and while symptoms can be treated, there is no known cure for the infection.
+However, the pain in the joints can last for months or even years, and while symptoms can be treated, there is no known cure for the infection.

 You can take the following precautions to help reduce your risk of infection:

 Visit your nearest convenient pharmacy or specialist travel health clinic for a risk assessment before your trip

 Take steps to avoid mosquito bites when mosquitoes are most active (during daylight and dusk hours)

 Use a recommended insect repellent containing either 20% Picaridin (e.g Moskito Guard®), DEET, PMD or OLE, IR3535 or 2-undecanone

 Wear appropriate clothing (e.g loose-fitting long-sleeved clothes, long trousers, socks, and shoes) to minimize exposed skin.